atoosa-m/Unit-21-Homework/README.md

 - *MintedCrowdsale*

 ### Step 3: Create the KaseiCoin Deployer Contract
+In step 3, I have created the KaseiCoin deployer contract.

 ### Step 4: Deploy and Test the Crowdsale on a Local Blockchain
+In this section, I have deployed the crowdsale to a local blockchain and then performed a real-world, preproduction test of my crowdsale.

 ## Evaluation Evidence